Phones, probes and sensors to transform healthcare

 Infectious diseases are one of the greatest threats to human health.
 Early diagnosis plays a vital role in treatment, care and prevention.
 However, worldwide, many infections remain undiagnosed and untreated or are diagnosed at the late stage due to poor diagnostic tools.
 The result is on-going transmission of serious infections and delays in the identification of emerging threats such as pandemic influenza.

-The IRC will bring together critical mass and multi-disciplinary expertise in biomarker discovery, biomimetic capture coatings, nanosensing systems, nanoparticles, microelectronics, microfluidics, wireless networks, data mining and health economics.
+The IRCs will bring together critical mass and multi-disciplinary expertise in biomarker discovery, biomimetic capture coatings, nanosensing systems, nanoparticles, microelectronics, microfluidics, wireless networks, data mining and health economics.

-To meet the needs of end users, the team will work closely with leading NHS clinicians from UCL Partners and Newcastle Hospitals NHS Trusts, NIHR Biomedical Research Centres, Public Health England, industry, regulators, patient groups and the public.
+To meet the needs of end users, the team will work closely with leading NHS clinicians from UCL Partners and Newcastle Hospitals NHS Trusts, National Institute for Health Research (NIHR) Biomedical Research Centres, Public Health England, industry, regulators, patient groups and the public.
 The centre also benefits from links to more than 100 countries in Africa, Asia and South America.

 Multiplexed 'Touch and Tell' optical molecular sensing and imaging